AthenZ/athenz/docs/setup_zms_prod.md

 $ export ROOT=<full-path-to-athenz-zms-X.Y>
 $ bin/zms_start.sh
 ```

+Make sure the user that the ZMS Server process is running as has read
+access to the /etc/shadow file.
+For full details, please check out
+the `User Authentication` section above.

 Based on the sample configuration file provided, ZMS Server will be listening
 on port 4443.